umnilab/METS-R_HPC/README.md

-This is the repository for the remote controller (HPC module) for METS-R SIM [https://github.com/umnilab/METS-R_SIM], please refer to [https://umnilab.github.io/METS-R_doc](https://umnilab.github.io/METS-R_doc) for the latest documents.
+Welcome!
+This is the repository for the remote controller (HPC module) for [METS-R SIM](https://github.com/umnilab/METS-R_SIM), please refer to the online [document](https://umnilab.github.io/METS-R_doc) for the latest instructions.